-- To provide an outcome focussed children's social work service in line with Social Work England standards. - To work within legislative frameworks and the local authorities' policies and procedures in providing a children's social work service. - To take responsibility for planning and actively participating in supervision in order to ensure that social work practice is underpinned by line manager accountability recognising the need for increase supervisions to manage highly complex cases. - Manage a varied caseload to support vulnerable children and their families who meet the threshold for service including those who have complex and or challenging needs. - To undertake a wide range of complex assessment of need/risk and devise support plans to meet identified outcomes, working in partnership with children, their families, agencies and other networks. - Within these assessments, demonstrate ability to engage with complexity (for example, awareness of miscuing and the 'hidden needs' that the children are not showing overtly, adopters 'triggers' - Identify, source and review the support and services provided to ensure this continues to meet eligible needs and identified outcomes. - To maintain and facilitate professional, open and engaged working relationships with adopters, partner agencies and others for the delivery of services. - To ensure adopters are well assessed, prepared and supported to parent in an emotionally connected way, taking account of the therapeutic, developmental and behavioural needs of their children.
+- To provide an outcome focussed children's Social Work service in line with Health Care Professionals Council's (HCPC) Standards. - To work within legislative frameworks and the local authorities policies and procedures in provided a children's Social Work Service. - To take responsibility for planning and actively participating in supervision in order to ensure that Social Work Practice is underpinned by line manager accountability recognising the need for increase supervisions to manage highly complex cases. - Manage a varied caseload to support vulnerable children and their families who meet the threshold for service including those who have complex and or challenging needs. - To undertake a wide range of complex assessment of need/risk and devise support plans to meet identified outcomes, working in partnership with children, their families, agencies and other networks. - Within these assessments, demonstrate ability to engage with complexity (for example, awareness of miscuing and the 'hidden needs' that the children are not showing overtly, adopters 'triggers') - Identify, source and review the support and services provided to ensure this continues to meet eligible needs and identified outcomes. - To maintain and facilitate professional, open and engaged working relationships with adopters, partner agencies and others for the delivery of services. - To ensure adopters are well assessed, prepared and supported to parent in an emotionally connected way, taking account of the therapeutic, developmental and behavioural needs of their children. - To translate additional training, consultation and support around the principles of Dyadic Developmental Practice (DDP) into practice, to evidence the development in these skills the work towards PACE influencing work with adopters, colleagues and stakeholders.

-- To translate additional training, consultation and support around the principles of Dyadic Developmental Practice (DDP) into practice, to evidence the development in these skills the work towards PACE influencing work with adopters, colleagues and stakeholders. - Ensure that all recording of social work activity is carried out in accordance with policy and procedures with due regard to data protection. - To take responsibility for own professional development in line with the Social Work England standards.
-Identify learning and development needs through supervision and appraisal, including expectations of the Warwickshire County Council Social Work Career Pathway.
+- Take a key worker role in responding to safeguarding vulnerable children and families with managerial oversight for strategy meetings conferences and review, where appropriate. - Ensure that all recording of social work activity is carried out in accordance with policy and procedures with due regard to data protection. - To take responsibility for own professional development in line with the HCPC Standards.
+Identify learning and development needs through supervision and appraisal, including expectations of the WCC Social Work Career Pathway.
 Contribute to the professional development of colleagues e.g. mentoring, coaching or where appropriate "practice assessing". - To be able to respond flexibly to service need including working in another locality within the local authority.